Westminster College - Fulton, MO

 Fulton, Missouri

-Collaborate in the administration of the sports medicine clinic and provide coverage for home and away athletic events.
+Collaborate in the administration of the sports medicine clinic and provide coverage for home and travel athletic events.
 Evaluate, treat, and rehabilitate injuries for student-athletes while maintaining confidential medical records.

 Requires a Bachelor's degree, BOC national certification, and a Missouri state license to practice Athletic Training.
 CPR/AED/First Aid certification is mandatory, with a Master's degree preferred.